Docker

 run: docker run hello-world

-Mint's internal networking and cache layer management is faster than Docker's, so typically pre-pulling large images in a cached task will be faster than pulling them on-demand in the task that needs them.
+RWX's internal networking and cache layer management is faster than Docker's, so typically pre-pulling large images in a cached task will be faster than pulling them on-demand in the task that needs them.
+You can also pull images with docker compose pull in an RWX task if you're using Docker compose.

 Caching Docker volumes